5hubham5ingh/js-util/README.md

 - `e()` to exec.
 - `.for()` alias for `forEach`
 - `cwd` for current working directory
+- `ls` an array containing files in cwd
 ## Contributing

 Contributions are welcome\!
 If you have ideas for improvements, bug reports, or want to add new features, please open an issue or submit a pull request.